geoherna/gosh-darnit/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Special Shoutouts

+Huge thanks to **John Kim** for the graphic design assets used in this project.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.